-Just nine games into the season, FIU has already eclipsed its win total of five from last year.
-The Panthers sit at 6-1-2 heading into their match against the South Carolina Gamecocks.
+Just eight games into the season, FIU has already eclipsed its win total of five from last year.
+The Panthers sit at 6-1-1 heading into their match against the South Carolina Gamecocks.
 FIU’s six wins are the third most overall by a Panthers squad since joining Conference USA in 2005.
-They earned their sixth win eight games into the season.

 ON THE ROAD ...
 AGAIN

-The Panthers hit the road for the eighth time this season when they play UCF on Wednesday.
-This year, FIU has a 5-1-1 record when playing away from the friendly confines of FIU Soccer Stadium.
+The Panthers hit the road for the seventh time this season when they play USC on Saturday.
+This year, FIU has a 5-1-0 record when playing away from the friendly confines of FIU Soccer Stadium.
 They are 1-0-1 at home.

 HOBBS NAMED SENIOR CLASS CANDIDATE